-The saying goes 'A man is as old as his arteries'.
-Blood vessels transcend all organ systems and underlie the crux of many health conditions.
-Our research aims to understand biological mechanisms regulating vascular ageing in diseases such as stroke and coronary artery disease.
+Vascular diseases are leading causes of mortality and disability in developed countries.
+Blood vessels transcend all organ systems and underlie the crux of many diseases.
+Our research aims to understand biological mechanisms of endothelial dysfunctions in vascular abnormalities caused by degenerative and inflammatory conditions.
 We employ advanced molecular techniques, human-relevant experimental models and patient-derived materials to elucidate pathological endothelial cell behaviours.
 Our work provide insights for translation to restore blood vessel health and regenerative therapies.

 Personalised vascular models

 Blood borne cells such as circulating endothelial cells and progenitors show characteristic changes in their gene expressions and phenotypes in response to vascular injury.
 We are developing cell-based biomarkers to predict risk of vascular complications, therefore improving diagnostics for early intervention.